BU-Spark/ml-longfellow-land-use-mass/README.md

 ### Key Features

-Cover and information page
+-Cover and information page

-Time slider of the existence of deeds
+-Time slider of the existence of deeds

-House icon: information on property deed
+-House icon: information on property deed

-Address search tool
+-Address search tool

-Filter tool for racial groups
+-Filter tool for racial groups

 ### Process

 Data Collection -

 There were issues running the code from SPARK! x MassMutual Data Days for Good.
-We decided to manually collect data from the Hampden County Registry of Deeds in Longmeadow with E.H Robbins as the grantor.
+We decided to manually collect data from the Hampden County Registry of Deeds in Longmeadow, MA with E.H Robbins as the grantor.

 Data Cleaning and Transformation -
 1. After manually collecting the data of racist deeds in Longmeadow with E.H Robbins as the grantor, we normalized the Lot # column to ensure that each Lot # has a unique row; this is so, because deeds may have multiple lot #s.